-Over the past few years, we’ve seen a major increase in interest in wooden countertops.
-It seems more and more people are choosing to go with wood for their kitchen renovations, choosing it over the more popular choices of granite and engineered stones like Corian.
+Over the past few years, we’ve continued to see interest in butcher block countertops and other wooden countertops.
+It seems more and more people want to incorporate wood into their Ottawa kitchen renovations, choosing it over the more popular choices of granite or engineered stones like Corian.

 Why?
-Well, it may have something to do with a resurgence of the natural aesthetic in home design, something we pointed to back in October.
+Well, it may have something to do with a resurgence of the natural aesthetic in home design.
 Wood is able to capture that natural look while still giving off a modern vibe.
 Also, per square foot, installing wood countertops is one of the more affordable options.
 Granite, marble and other materials are more expensive.

 But it’s more than that.
 Wood provides a look that no other material can.
-It’s not the first material that jumps to mind when thinking about countertops, but for some that is a bonus.
+It’s not the first material that jumps to mind when thinking about countertops, but that is a bonus for some.
 They want their kitchen to stand out, and what stands out more than a beautifully finished wooden countertop?

 Wood countertops aren’t for everyone.
-Like every other material, they have pros and cons.
+Like every other material, there are pros and cons of butcher block.

 Let’s get to the bad news first.
 The truth is, wood requires a lot of care.
 It can be more easily damaged by spills, and not every kind of wood will stand up to kind of abuse that a normal kitchen counter will see.

 However, if they are given the right amount of tender loving care, a wood countertop can retain its clean look long into its life.
 Generally speaking, most of the negatives to wood can be avoided with good care.

 We’ve all heard it: wood is unsanitary.
 Well, that’s not exactly true.
 Properly sealed wood is no more bacteria friendly than tile or granite.
 In fact, some studies have shown that wood has natural anti-bacterial qualities.

 Still, if not given the proper sealant, wood can develop bacteria and mould problems.
 This may be enough to discourage many wood countertop owners from putting food on it.

 Wood is Prone to Damage